Rainbow saturation of graphs

 In the same paper, the authors determined the $t$-rainbow saturation number of stars, showing that $\sat{t}{n}{K_{1,k}}=\Theta(n^2)$ for any positive integers $t\geq k\geq 2$.
 This result confirms that the growth rates of rainbow saturation numbers behave very differently from the usual saturation numbers.
-They also state the following conjecture. \begin{conjecture} For any integers $r$ and $t$ with $t\geq {r \choose 2}$, $\sat{t}{n}{K_{r}}=\Theta(n\log{n})$. \end{conjecture} One of our aims in this paper is to prove this lovely conjecture.
+They also state the following conjecture. \begin{conjecture}[\cite{sat}] For any integers $r$ and $t$ with $t\geq {r \choose 2}$, $\sat{t}{n}{K_{r}}=\Theta(n\log{n})$. \end{conjecture} One of our aims in this paper is to prove this lovely conjecture.
 Moreover, we show that any graph $H$ without isolated vertices satisfying $\sat{t}{n}{H}=\Theta(n^2)$, for some $t\geq e(H)$, must be a star.
 This answers a question posed in \cite{sat} asking if stars were the only graphs with quadratic $t$-rainbow saturation numbers.
 Observe that the function $\sat{t}{n}{H}$ is monotonically decreasing in $t$ for every graph $H$.
-Therefore, one just needs to show $\sat{t}{n}{H}=o(n^2)$ for $t=e(H)$.
+Therefore, one just needs to show $\sat{t}{n}{H}=o(n^2)$ when $t=e(H)$.
 Indeed, we show the following stronger result.